awsdocs/nice-dcv-admin-guide/doc_source/setting-up-production.md

 **To install the RLM server on Windows**

-1. Download the RLM License Administration Bundle from the [Reprise Software website](http://www.reprisesoftware.com/admin/software-licensing-download.php)\.
+1. Download the RLM License Administration Bundle from the [Reprise Software website](http://www.reprisesoftware.com/admin/software-licensing.php)\.
+**Note**
+The installation of the latest stable version of the RLM license Administration Bundle is recommended\.

 1. Install the RLM License Administration Bundle to `C:\RLM`\.